-Summary 2017: The City's Multi-Jurisdictional Hazard Mitigation Plan, adopted by City Council in 2012, identifies natural hazards throughout Santa Barbara County.
-The plan includes all eight cities and presents an assessment of critical facilities vulnerable to these hazards.
+Summary 2018: The City's Multi-Jurisdictional Hazard Mitigation Plan, originally adopted by City Council in 2012, identifies natural hazards throughout all of Santa Barbara County.
+The plan also includes each of the eight incorporated cities within the County and presents an assessment of critical facilities vulnerable to these hazards.

 The plan also lists potential actions needed to reduce risk and future damage.
-An update to this Plan was completed in 2017, was approved by the State Office of Emergency Services and FEMA, and adopted by the City via City Council Resolution Nos.
+An update to this Plan was completed in 2017, approved by the State Office of Emergency Services and FEMA and adopted by the City via City Council Resolution Nos.
 17-32 and 17-33.
-This Plan is typically updated every 5 years.
+Many of the prioritized and recommended mitigation actions listed within the plan were started and/or completed in 2018 throughout the County, including numerous bridge replacement projects and the approval of Fire Station No. 10 in Goleta.
+The Plan is typically updated every 5 years.

 The City also complies with this implementation action via the Standardized Emergency Management System (SEMS) and National Incident Management System (NIMS), as outlined in Chapter 2.10 of the Goleta Municipal Code.
 The NIMS/SEMS response protocol is also set forth in the City's Emergency Operations Plan (EOP).
 The most recent update to the City's EOP was approved by the City Council on October 7, 2014.
 The objective of this Plan is to incorporate and coordinate all the facilities and personnel of the City of Goleta into an efficient organization capable of responding effectively to any emergency.
-New employees hired in 2017 received NIMS/SEMS training to ensure that all City employees are certified disaster service workers.
+New employees hired in 2018 received NIMS/SEMS training to ensure that all City employees are certified disaster service workers.